 Most of the enthusiasm for “green energy” and “electric vehicles” derives from climate change hysteria.
 But neither green energy nor electric vehicles do anything that could possibly alter the course of carbon-caused climate change, even if it were a significant issue.

 Always follow the money.
 Never trust the person whose livelihood depends upon convincing you that his “apocalypse du jour” is the one that will get you, unless you turn control of your future over to him.
-Probably better just to shoot him on sight. 😉 And what about the schoolteachers who are spending so much of every day trying keep their students on the razor’s edge of climate hysteria?
+Probably better just to shoot him on sight. 😉 And what to do about the schoolteachers who are spending so much of every day trying keep their students on the razor’s edge of climate hysteria?
 Nothing for them that they would like, certainly.